Kushwaha (surname)

-Kushwaha is a surname used by people of Koeri caste in Bihar.
-The Kushwahas are also known as Maurya, Shakya, Saini in various parts of north India.
+Kushwaha is a surname used by people of Koeri caste in the Indian states of Bihar and Uttar Pradesh.
+The Kushwahas are also known as Maurya, Shakya, or Saini in various parts of north India.
 As per one opinion, the Kushwaha surname is also common among members of Kachhi caste, who later merged with the Koeris to become a single homogeneous community.